i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 - [using a privatekey in hex] `node generateJwks ES256 <your private key in hex>`

 > Just call `npx generateJwks -h` for further help.

+You must also state an RPC endpoint for accessing the ledger `RPC_PROVIDER_URL`

 Run your conflict-resolution service as: